oh22-lpribbenow/sftp/README.md

 ### Requirements
 #### Fuse Device

-In order to use the fuse driver, you need to pass the fuse device `/dev/fuse` to the container.
+In order to use Blobfuse, you need to pass the fuse device `/dev/fuse` to the container.
 ```text
 --device=/dev/fuse:/dev/fuse
 ```